Skip Navigation

 But Wait, There’s More

-But, the most interesting aspect about all of this is that the people of Israel still were looking for a prophet to come.
-Somehow they realized that Joshua was God’s appointed man for the moment but thought that God was still sending someone else.
+The most interesting aspect about all of this is that the people of Israel were still looking for a prophet to come.
+Somehow, they realized Joshua was God’s appointed man for the moment but thought God was still sending someone else.
 Maybe it’s because the promise in Joshua 1 had so much about God’s Word being in the prophet and that he would speak for God.
 Maybe it’s because Joshua eventually died, and they still needed a leader.
 Whatever the reasons, we can see from the testimony of the New Testament that they were still looking for the coming of this new prophet.

 Reflection

-As we continue to get closer and closer to the birth of Jesus, we need to constantly keep these truths in front of us.
+As we get closer and closer to the birth of Jesus, we must keep these truths in front of us.
 Over and over in the pages of Scripture, we can see God planning and working out all of these things.
 Sometimes we get to see the way it works out, and sometimes we don’t.
-With this prophecy that Moses prophesied, we actually get to see it work out twice.
+With this prophecy Moses prophesied, we actually get to see it work out twice.
 Joshua comes onto the scene to lead God’s people as Moses did.
 Joshua was faithful, and we can praise God for him.

 Let’s talk about it: